owainow/Bestellen-Cloud-Management-Plugin/README.md

 ### Important:
 Pending import into main JenkinsCI repository.
 The current repository is: https://github.com/owainow/Bestellen_Cloud_Management_Jenkins_Plugin

-The limit to this plugin is that machines are only deleted if the slave names in jenkins match the name in the cloud (Which is good practice anyway).
+The limit to this plugin is that machines are only deleted if the slave names in Jenkins match the name in the cloud (Which is good practice anyway).

 ## Getting Started:
-To build the plugin, please use Maven 3.3.9 or above, with JDK 8 and Groovy 3.0 or above.
+To build the plugin, please use Maven 3.3.9 or above, with JDK 8.
 The plugin can be built using:

 ```console
 > mvn clean package
 ```
-### Intial setup:
+### Initial setup:
-Very few parameters are required to run the plugin intially.
+Very few parameters are required to run the plugin initially.
 ![Basic Setup](https://i.ibb.co/Pxdssbh/Screenshot-2020-05-12-at-13-22-31.png)

 Exclusion is important however should be used sparingly.
 It is advised excluded nodes are only machines such as web servers that are not dynamically spun up.